shedaltd/python_fullstackdemo/documentation/README.md

 - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 It is released in 2005.
 - React is a JavaScript library for building user interfaces, backed by Facebook.
 It is released in 2013.

 The 2 framework both are open source and have powerful developer communities.
 There is a lot of tools and library to use.
 You can develop and deploy a tested high quality application quickly with them.

+- Backend: Django + Django REST Framework
+- Frontend:
+  - React: Web app
+  - React Native: Mobile app
+  - Electron: Destkop app
+- Database:
+  - MySQL/PostgreSQL/MongoDB
+- Deployment:
+  - Docker to develop
+  - Heroku to deploy
+  - Continus Integration/Continue Delivery

+With this technology stack, you can make you application online in a day.

+## Setup

+### Backend Setup